Lisa: The Painful: Development

-Prior to Lisa: The Painful, developer Austin Jorgensen had created his first game called Lisa: The First that saw release as freeware on October 9, 2012.
-This 2012 title is the first installment of the trilogy and stars Lisa as the protagonist.
-The original Lisa differs significantly from Painful, featuring a much greater emphasis on exploration and focuses on the relationship between the titular Lisa, a recurring character throughout the series, and her father Marty, both of whom appear within future installments of the series.
+Prior to Lisa: The Painful's development, developer Austin Jorgensen created his first game called Lisa (retroactively retitled Lisa: The First) that was released as freeware on October 9, 2012.
+It focuses on the relationship between the titular Lisa and her father Marty, both of whom appear within future instalments of the series.
+The First differs significantly from The Painful, featuring a much greater emphasis on exploration and horror.
 The First has been described by Jorgensen as a "Yume Nikki ripoff", as it borrows significant influence from Yume Nikki in structure.
 Upon the 2014 game's release, both games received alternative names, Lisa: The First and Lisa: The Painful respectively, to distinguish them.
-According to Jorgensen, the original Lisa was inspired by a former relationship of his.
+According to Jorgensen, The First was inspired by an ex-girlfriend of his describing her experiences of abuse, with the recollection making him ponder over how memories can effect people.

 Lisa: The Painful was funded through Kickstarter with a goal of $7,000.
 The campaign was launched on November 14, 2013 and raised $16,492 from 847 people, reaching both of its stretch goals.
-Dingaling also developed the sequel expansion, Lisa: The Joyful, which features Buddy as its protagonist.
-Jorgensen has cited EarthBound as his main source of inspiration working on Lisa, drawing from both its art style and use of comic relief in a serious setting.
+Dingaling also developed the sequel expansion, Lisa: The Joyful, which features Buddy as its protagonist.Jorgensen has cited EarthBound as his main source of inspiration working on Lisa, drawing from both its art style and use of comic relief in a serious setting.
+He has also cited the manga series Fist of the North Star as an inspiration as well.

 Expanded versions of Lisa: The Painful and Lisa: The Joyful, bundled under the title of Lisa: Definitive Edition, were announced on June 6, 2023, for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows, which introduced various fixes, new content, and a "Painless Mode" for lower difficulty.
 The rereleases were developed by Dingaling Productions and Serenity Forge, and released on July 18, 2023.

 Reception

-According to the review aggregate website Metacritic, Lisa received "generally favorable reviews".
-Praise was specifically given for the game's soundtrack, which was released as a separate download on Steam, along with an art collection featuring character profiles and concept drawings created by Chase Anast, the same man responsible for the Mother 4 project.